Japan in August: Super Hot and Humid Festivals – Not Advised

 The floats are made of washi paper and are painted with pictures of historical or mythical figures.

-During the festival, the floats are paraded through the streets, accompanied by dancers and musicians.
+The floats are paraded through the streets during the festival, accompanied by dancers and musicians.

 Kanto Festival